Continuous Positive Airway Pressure (CPAP)

 Will my child accept the mask when using CPAP?

 Often parents or caregivers are unsure if their child will accept the mask.
 This can take time for some children.
 It can depend on your child's age and level of understanding.
 Many children adjust quickly.
 Others may take a few days, weeks or months.
-The health team caring for your child will support you and your child through this process.
+The child health team caring for your child will support you and your child through this process.

 If it takes time for your child to wear the CPAP all night, keep encouraging them